 Q: Who the heck are you?

 A: I’m Eugenia.
 I grew up in Greece, but I’ve also lived in Germany and UK.
 These days I live in California.
 I’ve been a (terrible) nurse, a computer programmer, a (rather successful) technology journalist, and a filmmaker.
 In April 2012, after I had just finished an animated music video, I decided to try collaging after the knowledge I gathered from making the animation.
 I got hooked ever since!
+Here is a short list of my publications so far.

 Some random tidbits: I love sci-fi and sushi.
 I’m a major geek.
 I’m a (gluten-free) Paleo dieter for life, since I credit it for saving it after 10 years of major health problems.
 Finally, I’m an INFP.